jannefleischer/zitierrichtlinie_asl/README.md

 ## Changelog

+### Version 0.8.2.3
+* the point is back!

 ### Version 0.8.2.2
-* get rid of the point after ebd - if you like it, stay with Version 0.8.2.2
+* get rid of the point after ebd - if you like it, stay with Version 0.8.2.1

 ### Version 0.8.2.1
 * minor fix regarding issue #1